Baseline testing aids in treating concussions

-The ImPACT test is a 20-minute computerized test of factors including reaction time, memory and attention span.
+The ImPACT test is a 20-minute computerized test of factors such as reaction time and more.

 It also gathers data on a patient’s physical characteristics, concussion history and neurological profile, including history of disorders that can affect recovery from concussion such as learning disabilities, attention deficit disorder, dyslexia and autism.

 One exercise asks participants to remember a word list and recall those words later.
 Another requires participants to press a certain key depending on the shape shown on screen.